 The Lexington Institute is a Section 501(c)(3) tax-exempt nonprofit.
 The Institute’s main sources of funding are corporations, other foundations, and individual donors.
 The website lacks transparency as they do not disclose how and who funds them.
 According to the Conservative Transparency Project, some notable donors include Exxon-Mobile, Smith Richardson Foundation, and the Donner Foundation.

 Analysis / Bias

-In review, the Lexington Institute’s website provides news in the categories, Defense, Energy, Education, Logistics and In The News.
+In review, the Lexington Institute’s website provides news in the categories, Defense, Energy, Education, Logistics, and In The News.
 News and research is original and generally low biased such as this The U.S. Department Of Energy’s Office Of Electricity: A Discussion With Bruce Walker, Assistant Secretary.
 This story is properly sourced.
-Most stories however are summaries and links to other publications in which a Lexington Institute member were published.
-The most commons sources they are published in, is the right leaning Forbes, InsideSources and RealClearDefense.
+Most stories however are summaries and links to other publications in which a Lexington Institute member was published.
+The most commons sources they are published in, is the right-leaning Forbes, InsideSources and RealClearDefense.
 They are also published in the Boston Globe and Washington Post.

 Failed Fact Checks